Improving Zero-Shot Cross-Lingual Transfer Learning via Robust Training: Zero-Shot Cross-Lingual Transfer with Robust Training

-We notice that Eq.~\ref{eq:adv} is very similar to the definition of \emph{adversarial examples} \cite{Alzantot18synonym,Ren19attack4,Li20attack1,Garg20attack2,Jin20attack3}.
-The small perturbation $\bm{\delta}$ added on embedding $\mbf E_{src}$ changes the prediction of $f$.
-This motivates us to consider some adversarial defense methods and train a robust classifier against the small perturbations.
-As shown in Figure~\ref{fig:embed2}, we aim to train a robust classifier $f$ that has some robust regions (orange circles).
-The robust classifier $f$ is encouraged to output similar values when the input embeddings are in the same robust region.
-Therefore, even if some translated words are not aligned very well in the embedding space, the robust classifier $f$ can still make similar predictions as long as robust regions cover the translation words.
-Accordingly, the performance of zero-shot cross-lingual transfer can be improved.
+For the case that cross-lingual transfer fails, the difference between the source and target representations $\bm{\delta}$ behaves like an adversarial perturbation.
+This inspires us to consider robust training methods, which are designed for defending adversarial examples, to improve the zero-shot cross-lingual transfer performance.
+More specifically, our goal is to train a robust classifier that can tolerate small perturbations on input embeddings.
+As shown in Figure~\ref{fig:embed2}, we aim to train a robust classifier $f$ that has robust regions (orange circles) such that the robust classifier $f$ outputs similar values for input embeddings are in the same robust region.

-In this work, we study two widely used of defense methods: (1) adversarial training and (2) randomized smoothing, as they achieve good performance on defending adversarial examples \cite{Ebrahimi18hotflip,Jia19certify1,Huang19certify2,Cohen19randomized}.
+We study two widely used robust training methods in literature: (1) adversarial training and (2) randomized smoothing, as they have been successfully used for defending adversarial attacks \cite{Ebrahimi18hotflip,Jia19certify1,Huang19certify2,Cohen19randomized}.